mg979/do.vim/Readme.md

 - you can set descriptions for each mapping, and the output is more readable.
 - you can filter entries.
-- it can show the file where mapping is defined.
+- it can show the files where mappings are defined (not by default).

 But you're not limited to the `do` keyword, you can do the same with any other mapping prefix.